-I’m at the New Media Expo event in Las Vegas, and my primary mission here is to help more people’s businesses succeed by introducing them to Owner magazine.
+I’m at the New Media Expo event in Las Vegas, and my primary mission here is to help more people’s businesses succeed by introducing theom to Owner.
 To accomplish this goal, I’ve decided to help people here learn a better way to network at business events.
 Even if you’re not here, I want you to have the same chance to improve your business networking efforts.

 How to Network At Business Events

 Have Two Missions in Mind – There should be two important missions sharing space in your brain: 1.)
 How do I help other people succeed? and 2.)
 How do I grow my business?
 If you’re coming to the event without both sides of this equation, you’ll either be so selfless that you won’t get a great return for your time, or you’ll be so selfish that people will never want to see you at an event again.
 Be both.
 Help others.
 Help yourself.
 WITHOUT that whole “quid pro quo” expectation of “if I help you, I expect help” back.

 The person you help shouldn’t usually be the person you seek help from.
 They’re two different souls, in most cases.

 When Helping Others – ask what challenges they face in the coming months, or similarly what’s really got them struggling, and try not to be thinking “I sell the solution to this problem.”
 Instead, think openly about “I really want to help this person.”
 Secondarily, or as an alternative question, ask the person “who would it benefit you to know, or what type of person would it benefit you to know to grow your business?”
 Make your network available to them.